microsoft/cppwinrt/README.md

 **Note:** This RTM release fully supports consuming Windows Runtime APIs.
 While you can use the current functionality to define a class that implements one or more existing WinRT interfaces (as shown by samples defining FrameworkView classes), the current release does not provide any infrastructure for implementing a module (DLL or EXE) that hosts activatable WinRT components.
 Future releases will provide this support.

+**TIMELINE:** I wanted to provide some general guidance for the development plan for C++/WinRT.
+While I won't provide exact dates, as they are subject to change, here's the overview roadmap for upcoming releases, ordered from soonest to sometime later.

+* We will remove the 10.0.14393.0 headers.
+You can retrieve them, if needed, by syncing to a previous commit.
+* We will update the 10.0.15063.0 headers to our latest build.
+This build has full support for both consuming WinRT classes and implementing WinRT classes.
+One item of particular note is that the headers provide appropriate support for the generic WinRT types (e.g. IVector<MyStruct) obviating the need to determine the magic appropriate GUID value.
+  * As of this update, you must compile the C++/WinRT header files using the Visual Studio 2017 15.3 (or later) C++ compiler.
+Prior  compiler versions are not sufficiently standards compliant.
+  * Generally, C++/WinRT will stay abreast of C++ standards and require a modern and up-to-date compiler.
+  * For those developers needing to use VS2015, you can always retrieve the previous release by syncing to a previous commit.
+* The C++/WinRT headers *and the cppwinrt.exe compiler itself* ... &lt;waiting for the cheers to die down&gt; ... will ship in the Windows SDK.
+Expect to first see them in a Insider Preview build of the Windows SDK in late summer/early fall.
+* We are updating the XAML compiler to produce C++/WinRT code behind files.
+* We are adding C++/WinRT project support to Visual Studio 2017.

 # Documentation
 * [Getting Started](Getting%20Started.md)
 * [Breaking Changes](Breaking%20Changes.md)